OpenAI · OpenAI Business Terms · View original document ↗

 "

-These Terms are governed by the laws of the State of California, without regard to its conflict of laws provisions.
-Any disputes not subject to arbitration will be resolved exclusively in the state or federal courts located in San Francisco County, California, and you consent to personal jurisdiction in those courts.
+These Terms are governed by the laws of the State of California, without regard to its conflict of law principles.
+Any disputes not subject to arbitration will be resolved in the federal or state courts of San Francisco County, California.

 — Excerpt from OpenAI's OpenAI Business Terms